Cardiac Arrest Research Team Grants

 The Research Teams are expected to bring together multi-institutional, multi-sectoral, and multi-disciplinary health research teams (e.g., researchers, clinicians, health care providers, people with lived experience (PWLE) including equity-deserving groups, Indigenous community members, Elders and/or Knowledge Keepers, government, policy makers, not-for-profit organizations, and industry) to create and mobilize knowledge that will improve survival and optimize recovery of individuals who experience a cardiac arrest, their families and caregivers.

-1. Following the administrative review of the submitted Registration Form, Applicants who are deemed eligible will receive a personalized, confidential link to a secure online ShareFile folder into which the NPA will upload the Application and all attachments as instructed by the sponsor
+Following Heart & Stroke's review of the submitted registration form, applicants who are deemed eligible will receive a personalized, confidential link to a secure online ShareFile folder into which the NPA will upload the application and all attachments.

 Overhead